-- Best Available Demonstrated Control Technology (BADCT).
-The applicant must show that the best demonstrated control technology (pronounced "bad cat") will be used by the facility.
+- Best Available Demonstrated Control Technology (BADCT, pronounced "bad cat").
+The applicant must show that the best demonstrated control technology will be used by the facility.

-- The applicant must show that Aquifer Water Quality Standards (AWQS) will not be isolated in the aquifer at the point of compliance as a result of discharge from the facility.
+- The applicant must show that Aquifer Water Quality Standards (AWQS) will not be exceeded in the aquifer at the point of compliance as a result of discharge from the facility.
 If the level of a pollutant in the aquifer already exceeds the AWQS at the time of permit issuance, the aquifer must not be further degraded as a result of the discharge.

 - The applicant must show that they have the financial and technical capability to operate in accordance with the permit.

 In most cases, individual permits are issued for the operational life of the facility.

 Area-Wide Individual Permits (A.R.S. § 49-243(P))

 Area-wide permits may be issued instead of several individual permits to cover facilities under common ownership in a contiguous geographic area.
 Discharge reduction in the pollutant management area and the demonstration that aquifer water quality standards will not be violated or further degraded can be evaluated collectively for existing facilities.
 This type of permit is most applicable to large mining and industrial sites with multiple discharging facilities.
 An applicant must complete an Individual Permit Application.

 There are currently 45 general permits ranging from permits requiring department notification to permits authorized by simply meeting the criteria specified in rule.

 Most permit conditions are listed under 18 A.A.C.
 9, Article 3.
 However, A.R.S. § 49-245.01 and 49-245.02 list specific permit conditions for:

 - Facilities that manage stormwater regulated by the Clean Water Act